cocos/cocos-docs/en/publish/publish-wechatgame.md

 - __Cocos Creator__ editor provides a fast packaging process, released directly as a __WeChat Mini Game__, and automatically evokes the developer tools of the mini game.
 - Automatic loading of remote resources, cache resources and cache resource versioning.

-In addition, the game submission, review and release process of the __WeChat Mini Game__ platform is no different from the __WeChat Mini Program__ platform.
+In addition, the game submission, review and release process of the __WeChat Mini Game__ is no different from the __WeChat Mini Program__.
 They all need to comply with the requirements and standard processes of the __WeChat__ team.
 For details, please refer to the link at the end of the article.

 ## Using Cocos Creator to publish WeChat Mini Games